Freeman Cruiser Classic Rubbing Strakes

 The Freeman Cruiser Classic Rubbing Strake is a protective band found around the boat which is designed to help protect your boat from knocks and impacts whilst enhancing the cruisers appearance.
 The Upper Rubbing Strake is usually found around the toe rail (on the edge of the deck) and the Lower Rubbing Strake is usually found roughly halfway between the deck and the waterline.

 We try to carry in stock most of the original Freeman rubbing strakes including the Upper wood, aluminium and rubber combination and the Lower mahogany strakes.
-We also carry the Freeman rubber inserts for the New Style range of 24's and 27's and can offer repair sections of the larger mahogany rubbing strakes found on many of the bigger boats.
+We also carry the Freeman rubber inserts separately including the Freeman Cruiser Classic Rubbing Strake Rubber, and the Freeman 24 and 27 Rubbing Strake Rubber for the aluminium channel found on some of the New Style Freemans.
+We can also offer repair sections of the larger mahogany rubbing strakes found on many of the bigger boats too.

-The traditional Freeman Cruiser Upper Rubbing Strake consists of a Mahogany Rubbing Strake Wood, an Aluminium Rubbing Strake Channel and Rubber Section combination which all work together to help disperse any impacts and make the cruiser look smart.
+The traditional Freeman Cruiser Upper Rubbing Strake is situated around the toe rail (near to the deck) and consists of a Mahogany Rubbing Strake Wood, an Aluminium Rubbing Strake Channel and Rubber Section combination which all work together to help disperse any impacts and make the cruiser look smart.
 Usually found, on many Freeman Cruisers, including the Freeman 22's, 23's, 25's, 26's, 28's and some of the New Style Freeman 24's and 27's.

-- Mahogany Rubbing Strake Wood:- A 12ft mahogany 'D' section straight length which can be prepared, varnished and screwed to the superstructure of your boat.
+- Mahogany Rubbing Strake Wood:- Lengths of 12ft mahogany 'D' section straight length which can be prepared, varnished and screwed to the superstructure of your boat.

-- Mahogany Rubbing Strake Curves:- On some Freeman Cruisers there is a step-in-the-deck that requires a Mahogany Rubbing Strake Curve (one on each side) which follows the design of the toe rail and can be prepared, varnished and screwed to the superstructure of your boat.
+- Mahogany Rubbing Strake Curves:- On some Freeman Cruisers (typically F22 Mk2's & F26's) there is a step-in-the-deck that requires a Mahogany Rubbing Strake Curve (one on each side) which follows the design of the toe rail and can be prepared, varnished and screwed to the superstructure of your boat.

-- Aluminium Rubbing Strake Channel:- A 12ft aluminium channel straight length which can be prepared and screwed to the Mahogany Rubbing Strake Wood so that the Rubber section can be inserted and held in place.
+- Aluminium Rubbing Strake Channel:- Lengths of specially softened 12ft aluminium channel straights which can be prepared and screwed to the Mahogany Rubbing Strake Wood so that the Rubber section can be inserted and held in place.
+The aluminium is softened to allow bending around corners for example.

 - Rubber Section:- A length of black rubber that can be inserted into the Aluminium Channel to finish off the Upper Rubbing Strake and help disperse an impact.

-- Mastic Tape:- A mastic sealing strip that goes between the Mahogany Rubbing Strake Wood and the boat.
+- Mastic Tape:- Mastic sealing strip that goes between the Mahogany Rubbing Strake Wood and the boat.
 The mastic tape is a flexible tape that is designed to move with the twists and movements of the boat so that a weatherproof bond is created to prevent water access.

 The long, mahogany Lower Rubbing Strake is still available and this is usually found halfway up the side of the Classic Freeman Cruisers.
 It runs from the stern of the boat to the bow where it finishes towards the front side windows.